-After a five-year break, the Norwegian band return with eight new tracks built around the idea of fate.
-How it moves without warning, and how the choices we make can slowly strip away who we thought we were.
+After a five-year break, Norwegian progressive rock band Gazpacho returned with Magic 8-Ball, an album featuring eight new tracks built around the idea of fate – How it moves without warning, and how the choices we make can slowly strip away who we thought we were.

 Widely regarded as one of the most innovative acts in modern progressive music, Gazpacho has carved out a cult following with their unique blend of art rock and cinematic storytelling.
 From their critically acclaimed 2007 masterpiece Night to the hauntingly beautiful Demon (2014), the band has consistently pushed the boundaries of progressive music.

-They’ve toured with legends like Marillion, played to devoted audiences across Europe, and earned a reputation for crafting concept albums that challenge and move listeners in equal measure.
+They’ve toured with the likes of Marillion, played to devoted audiences across Europe, and earned a reputation for crafting concept albums that challenge and move listeners in equal measure.

-Songwriter and keyboardist Thomas Andersen commented on the single, saying: “’We Are Strangers’ was born during a jam session where we were playing around with some “interesting” time signatures.
+Previously, ‘We Are Strangers’ was released as a single, Andersen commenting: “’We Are Strangers’ was born during a jam session where we were playing around with some “interesting” time signatures.
 The kind that makes you consider if all those late nights might have made a lasting impact on the system.

 “Since the song is about fate and how it randomly shows up to change everything, that instability felt right.
 Our fates seem to be flying around until they randomly strike, whether good or bad.
 Fate wears a thousand faces and blindsides us leaving everything changed in the blink of an eye.
 A phone call at night, a test result, a lottery ticket.
 All strangers until they are not anymore.